jguida941/cs320-contact-service-junit/README.md

 ### Validation Layer (`Validation.java`)
 - `validateNotBlank(input, label)` - rejects null, empty, and whitespace-only fields with label-specific messages.
 - `validateLength(input, label, min, max)` - enforces 1-10 char IDs/names and 1-30 char addresses (bounds are parameters, so future changes touch one file).
+- `validateTrimmedLength(...)` / `validateTrimmedLengthAllowBlank(...)` - new helpers that return the trimmed value after enforcing length rules so Contact/Task/Project no longer carry their own `validateAndTrim` helpers.
 - `validateDigits(input, label, requiredLength)` - requires digits-only phone numbers with exact length (10 in this project).
 - `validateDateNotPast(date, label)` - rejects null dates and any timestamp strictly before now (dates equal to "now" are accepted to avoid millisecond-boundary flakiness), powering the Appointment rules. **Note:** The default uses `Clock.systemUTC()`, so "now" is evaluated in UTC; callers in significantly different timezones should construct dates with UTC awareness.
 An overload accepting a `Clock` parameter enables deterministic testing of boundary conditions.
+- `validateDateNotPast(LocalDate, ...)` + `validateOptionalDateNotPast(...)` - new overloads so LocalDate-based due dates reuse the same source of truth (Task set/update + TaskService getters now funnel through these helpers).
+- `validateNotNull(enumValue, label)` - generic enum validation that throws `IllegalArgumentException` if null, used by Project.setStatus() and User roles to consolidate duplicate null checks.
 - These helpers double as both correctness logic and security filtering.

 ### Service Layer (`ContactService`)